Have you decided on WordPress for your website but have become overwhelmed by the amount of themes and plugins available?

 While Genesis is a paid theme, Astra is free for the basic theme with a premium add-on that extends design choice functionality.

-WordPress plugins are bits of software that can be uploaded to to extend and expand the functionality of your WordPress site.
+WordPress plugins are bits of software that can be uploaded to extend and expand the functionality of your WordPress site.
 Having plugins in my toolkit saves me time since I'm not reinventing the wheel every time I build a website.

 Must Use Plugins